 Over time with aging, women’s breasts change and lose their contour and shape.
 A breast lift, or mastopexy, is a surgical procedure performed by a plastic surgeon to raise sagging breasts.
-A surgeon can change the size and contour of the breasts, decrease areola size, and elevate breast mounds to give a more youthful appearance.
+A surgeon can change the size and contour of the breasts, decrease areola size, types of breast lift, and elevate breast mounds to give a more youthful appearance.

 What are the different types of breast lifts?

-Depending on the patient’s breast tissue, skin redundancy, position of the areolas, and the desired outcome of the patient, will depend on what type of lift will be appropriate.
+Depending on the patient’s breast tissue, skin redundancy, the position of the areolas, and the desired outcome of the patient will depend on what type of lift will be appropriate.
 The first type of breast lift is the peri-areolar, “donut”, or “Benelli” lift which is performed for minimal breast sagging or reducing larger areolar size.
 The incision site involves a circumferential incision around the areola only allowing negligible tissue removal.

-The traditional breast lift or the inverted “T” Weiss pattern is used for severe sagging breasts, with greater than 5.0 centimeter lift needed to bring the nipple centered on the breast mound.
-It has three major incision sites, one around the areola, one vertically down the breast to the inframammary crease, and the third along the inframammary fold.
 The traditional breast lift allows the surgeon to remove a significant amount of excess skin creating a central inferior pedicle in order to bring the breast tissue up for a more dramatic and youthful appearance.
 This type of breast lift cannot accommodate an implant immediately.
-When an implant is placed, the implant sits at the inframammary crease, the central inferior region of the mound.
+When an implant is placed, the implant sits at the inframammary crease, the central interior region of the mound.
 In order to keep the nipple viable, the pedicle must be reserved without the implant imposing on the blood supply.
-If a significant lift is needed and a breast implant is required, then a two-step process can be performed.
-After the initial breast lift, the patient heals for a minimum of three months and then a second operation can be performed to place the breast implant.
-This gives the tissue enough time to heal and provide adequate blood flow to the nipple before placing an implant on the inferior pedicle.
-One advantage of a traditional breast lift allows for a lift of any degree.
-A disadvantage is a breast implant, if needed, must be placed three months after the breast lift, creating a two-step surgery.

 The nipple lays on the superior pedicle, which comes from the top, and stays out of the line of an implant.
 An incision is made around the areola and down the breast vertically to the inframammary crease, occasionally requiring an incision along the inframammary fold.
 So the question becomes, does the patient require a breast augmentation with an implant or not?
 This will help the surgeon and patient identify which breast lift style is optimal for them.